Learn how cosmetics brand FlutterHabit scaled up its growth using ShipBob’s WMS and SeaMonster Studio’s website development and consulting services.

 Within a year, Kasey’s husband Tim quit his corporate job to focus on FlutterHabit full-time, and FlutterHabit’s Instagram marketing began gaining traction as beauty influencers spread the word about the new product.
 FlutterHabit soon partnered with design and development agency

-SeaMonster Studios to optimize their tech stack engage in ongoing website development projects, and grew quickly over the next few years.
+SeaMonster Studios to optimise their tech stack engage in ongoing website development projects, and grew quickly over the next few years.

 FlutterHabit is still growing, with 30,000 orders a month on average, an ever-expanding product line, and no signs of slowing down.